Tangalooma, Queensland

 Originally a whaling station, Tangalooma Island Resort (formerly known as Tangalooma Wild Dolphin Resort) is a resort on the west side of Moreton Island in Queensland, Australia.
 It lies on the eastern shore of Moreton Bay and is known for its resort accommodation, dolphin-feeding program, sand dunes and wreck diving.
 Swimming is popular along the white beaches.
 It has a population of over 300 and receives more than 3,500 visitors every week as it is about 70 minutes from Brisbane by express catamaran.
 Moreton Island National Park covers 98% of the island, though there are three small townships including Bulwer, Kooringal and Cowan Cowan.
 The adjacent waters are protected as the Moreton Bay Marine Park.

-Tangalooma is the aboriginal word meaning "where the fish gather".
+Tangalooma is an aboriginal word meaning "where the fish gather".

 History

 During WWII a naval base and jetty were built at Tangalooma.

 Whaling station

 Flensing deck of whaling station (1952-1962) and modern accommodation.